saifabusaleh/npm-dependency-graph/README.md

 * Toaster notification when there is an error(package not found, package name and version not found).
 * Collapsible tree nodes on click.
-* Cache is used to cache package version and dependencies, if in another call the dependency is found, its returned from the cache
+* Cache is used to cache package version and dependencies, if in another call the dependency is found, its returned from the cache.

 **Notes**:
 * For simplicity if the package version that fetched from the server contains (>,<,~,=) characters, it got deleted.